sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 8. Group the year by decades and sum the values.

 9. What is the most dangerous decade to live in the US?

+## 045_Pandas Exercises (Merge 1)

+1. Import the necessary libraries.

+2. Import the first dataset cars1 and cars2.

+3. Assign each to a to a variable called cars1 and cars2.

+4. Oops, it seems our first dataset has some unnamed blank columns, fix cars1.

+5. What is the number of observations in each dataset?

+6. Join cars1 and cars2 into a single DataFrame called cars.

+7. Oops, there is a column missing, called owners.
+Create a random number Series from 15,000 to 73,000.

+8. Add the column owners to cars.

+## 046_Pandas Exercises (Merge 2)

+1. Import the necessary libraries.

+2. Create the 3 DataFrames based on the following raw data.

+3. Assign each to a variable called data1, data2, data3.

+4. Join the two dataframes along rows and assign all_data.

+5. Join the two dataframes along columns and assing to all_data_col.

+6. Print data3.

+7. Merge all_data and data3 along the subject_id value.

+8. Merge only the data that has the same 'subject_id' on both data1 and data2.

+9. Merge all values in data1 and data2, with matching records from both sides where available.

+## 047_Pandas Exercises (Merge 3)

+1. Import the necessary libraries.

+2. Create 3 differents Series, each of length 100, as follows.

+3. Let's create a DataFrame by joinning the Series by column.

+4. Change the name of the columns to bedrs, bathrs, price_sqr_meter.

+5. Create a one column DataFrame with the values of the 3 Series and assign it to 'bigcolumn'.

+6. Oops, it seems it is going only until index 99.
+Is it true?

+7. Reindex the DataFrame so it goes from 0 to 299.